temporalio/documentation/docs-src/cloud/tcld/namespace/retention/set.md

 id: set
 title: tcld namespace retention set
 sidebar_label: set
-description: How to set the length of time a closed Workflows will be preserved before deletion for a Namespace in Temporal Cloud using tcld.
+description: How to set the length of time a closed Workflow will be preserved before deletion for a Namespace in Temporal Cloud using tcld.
 tags:
   - tcld
 ---

-#### `set`

 Set the length of time (in days) a closed Workflow will be preserved before deletion for the specified Namespace.

 Alias: `s`

-The following modifier controls the behavior of the command.
+The following modifiers control the behavior of the command.

 #### `--namespace`

 _Required modifier_

-Specify the Namespace hosted on Temporal Cloud to be set.
+Specify a Namespace hosted on Temporal Cloud.
+If not specified, the value of the environment variable $TEMPORAL_CLOUD_NAMESPACE is used.

 Alias: `-n`